dusk-network/plonk/README.md

 _This is a pure Rust implementation of the PLONK proving system over BLS12-381_

 This library contains a modularised implementation of KZG10 as the default polynomial commitment scheme.

+**DISCLAIMER**: This library is currently unstable and still needs to go through an exhaustive security analysis.
+Use at your own risk.

 ## Usage